itzlise/swindle-resize/README.md

 read example/config.lua.
 It should give you a basic idea of how configuring swindle works.

-> note: it's best to copy /etc/swindle/config.lua into XDG_HOME_DIR/.config/swindle/ before you attempt to start swindle because it (swindle) won't start without it

 ## Checklist

-- [ ] Add /etc/swindle/config.lua as a fallback path if $HOME/.config/swindle/config.lua is not found
-- [ ] Improve multiple monitor setup
+- [x] Improve multiple monitor setup
 - [ ] Give it sum new name ig